Vegan Food in Ubud: Our Top 5 Favorite Restaurants

 Down to Earth Cafe in Ubud is part of a bigger vegan concept made up of several cafes, restaurants, and shops all around Bali.
 The location in Ubud is in a large two story building with the colorful main restaurant on the top floor and an organic market and the world’s first vegan cinema, Paradiso, on the bottom floor.

 They have the most extensive vegan menu in Bali with plenty of options for anyone seeking comfort foods like sandwiches, pasta, burgers and desserts.
 Even though the prices at Earth Cafe are a bit on the expensive side it's still a place that every vegan or vegetarian visiting Ubud has to visit at least a few times.
-It’s easy to get overwhelmed by the large menu and if you need some help we recommend that you try the seitan schnitzel, the Mediterranean platter, the pesto pasta or a DIY salad, and if you’re a chocolate lover you shouldn’t miss the raw chocolate mousse cupcake!
+It’s easy to get overwhelmed by the large menu and if you need some help we recommend that you try the creme filled crepe, seitan schnitzel, the pesto pasta or a DIY salad, and if you’re a chocolate lover you shouldn’t miss the raw chocolate mousse cupcake!

 2. Bubu's Warung

 You might already know that Indonesia is the birthplace of the tempeh but did you know that some of the best tempeh can be found in Ubud?